Oculus announces $199 ‘Oculus Go’ standalone headset

 According to Zuck, “it’s the most accessible VR headset yet,” it starts at $199 and it’s going to ship early next year.
 It appears that the mobile headset will be a similar experience to the Gear VR, allowing users to spin around but not move freely.

 Facebook VP of VR Hugo Barra called the device, “hands-down the easiest way for developers to get involved with VR.”
 He said it’s lightweight and “feels incredibly soft to wear.”
-It will sport lenses have the same wide-field
+It will sport lenses that have the same wide field-of-view as Rift.

 The device utilizes a “fast-switch” WQHD LCD screen and spatial audio.
 It will be cross-compatible with all Gear VR titles.
 Dev kits will ship in November.